Houston Child Support Attorney in Texas

-Under Federal law (45 CFR § 302.56), all states must have an established guideline on how to calculate child support payments.
-Both parents have the responsibility to provide for their children.
-The child support guidelines calculate how much each parent is required to pay.
+Under federal law (45 CFR § 302.56), all states must have an established guideline on how to calculate child support payments.
+Both parents have the responsibility to provide for their children, and these child support guidelines calculate how much each parent is required to pay.

 There are different factors which a family court must consider when calculating child support.
 In general, these include items such as:

 - The child’s basic needs such as food, education, and health checkups